carpentries-incubator/geospatial-python/episodes/05-access-data.md

 10
 ```

-which is consistent with the maximum number of items that we have set in the search criteria.
+This is consistent with the maximum number of items that we have set in the search criteria.
 We can iterate over
 the returned items and print these to show their unique IDs:

 ```python